vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

 logging.setLoggerClass(klass)

-   Tells the logging system to use the class *klass* when instantiating a logger.
+   Tells the logging system to use the class 	- klass* when instantiating a logger.
 The class should define "__init__()" such that only a name argument is required, and the "__init__()" should call "Logger.__init__()".
 This function is typically called before